tuchaVshortah/tuchaVshortah/README.md

 # 💫 About Me:
-I am a cybersecurity engineer with a passion for protecting digital assets and systems from cyber threats.
+I am a developer with a passion for protecting digital assets and systems from cyber threats.

 ## 🌐 Socials: